DusanMilko/Foundation-Docs/README.md

 Using Browserify for JS

-All js goes into the "src/assets/js/app"
+All js goes into "src/assets/js/app"
 Refrence js in the main.js file located in "src/assets/js/"

-All libraries goes into the "src/assets/js/libs"
+All libraries goes into "src/assets/js/libs"

 If you do any js templating put that into "src/assets/js/templates/"

+---
+### Fonts

+Fonts go into "src/assets/fonts/"

+The current build comes with Google's Roboto font

 ---
 ### Icon Font